Feb 23, 2017|

 After observing the whales from the vessel and shore, I started my diving excursion.
 I completed 4-dives over two days and was fortunate enough to swim through the hull of a wreck where I saw several sea lions.
 Although I did not see a whale while I was diving, I still enjoyed the wildlife and pristine ocean.

 Punto Tombo Penguin Colony

 The Punta Tombo penguin colony is located south of Puerto Madryn.
-There are daily excursions to the colony allowing visitors to observe the Magellanic Penguins up close in their natural habitat.
-Whilst the physical attributes of the Magellanic penguin enable it to dart through the water with streamlined ease, their high center of gravity and tiny legs make walking on land adorably awkward.
-Watch the penguins waddle as they scurry across the stony shore amongst a cacophonous crowd of black and white.
-Tours are full-day with several more highlights along the way including a visit to a Paleontological Museum.
+There are daily excursions to the colony, allowing visitors to observe the Magellanic Penguins up close in their natural habitat.
+While the physical attributes of the Magellanic penguin enable it to dart through the water with streamlined ease, their high center of gravity and tiny legs make walking on land adorably awkward.
+Watch the penguins waddle as they scurry across the stony shore amongst a raucous crowd of black and white.
+Tours are full-day with several more highlights along the way, including a visit to a Paleontological Museum.